ncatlab/nlab-content/pages/123.md

 <img src="http://ncatlab.org/nlab/files/altfunctor.jpg" width = "300"/>

-which provides an alternative expression of the functoriality condition as simply a statement that commutative diagrams in $C$ map to commutative diagrams in $D$.
+which provides an alternative expression of the functoriality condition as simply a statement that commuting diagrams in $C$ map to commuting diagrams in $D$.

 [[!redirects functors]]